 Guest Author – Lynn Buzzard

 ***Please feel free to forward this to your friends.
-To subscribe to the CLS Devotional (emailed once a month), please click here and subscribe to the CLS publications of your choice or email us at email@example.com.***
+To subscribe to the CLS Devotional (emailed twice a month), please click here and subscribe to the CLS publications of your choice or email us at email@example.com.***